 While metabolism of carbohydrates produces the highest amount of carbon-dioxide for the amount of oxygen used, fats produce the least.

 People with bronchiectasis or COPD (Chronic Obstructive Pulmonary Disease) are often recommended to eat a healthy mixture of carbs and fats by their dieticians.

-So, when you’re deciding for the right carbs and fats diet, it is best recommended to get advised by a dietician.
+So, when you’re deciding the right carbs and fats diet, it is best recommended being advised by a dietician.
 Eating a diet fewer in carbs and more in healthy fats might help you breathe easy.

 2. Eat enough to prevent unintentional weight loss

 Patients with bronchiectasis may present underweight and/or malnutrition due to increased work of breathing.
 Bronchiectasis also impacts their lung function, immune system and physical strength.